sheltermanager/asm3/src/static/pages/manual/_sources/configuration.txt

 * Show the size field: Allow entry of the size

+* Show the weight field: Allow entry of the weight

 * Show the altered fields: Allow an altered date to be set

 * Show the microchip fields: Allow a microchip date/number to be set